Skyquek/Trip-Bill-Management-System/mini-project/Readme.md

 ## Solution:

-BMS system is a system where its make manage your finance across student as easy as ABC!
-Just start with register, add bills.
+The BMS system is a simple and straightforward solution for managing finances among students.
+With just a few easy steps, such as registering and adding bills, it makes managing finances as easy as ABC.

 <!-- There are 2 main function in the app, home bills management and personal bills management. -->